 - 3 cups white chocolate morsels

 - In large pot, bring sugar, eggnog and butter to a boil.
 Boil for 2 minutes (rolling boil).
-Remove from heat and mix in rum flavoring and 1 tsp nutmeg.
+Remove from heat and mix in rum extract and 1 teaspoon nutmeg.

 - When set, remove by lifting parchment out of pan and lay on cutting board.
 Cut into bite size pieces.
 Roll each piece into a ball and return to cookie sheet.
 When all truffles have been rolled, put in freezer for one hour.